L21s/nexus3-github-oauth-plugin/README.md

 github.api.url=https://github.example.com/api/v3 #note: no trailing slash!!!
 ```

+#### 5. Restart Nexus
+Restart your Nexus instance to let it pick up your changes.

 ## Setup

 #### 1. Activate the Realm
 Log in to your nexus and go to _Administration > Security > Realms_.
 Move the Github Realm to the right.
+The realm order in the form determines the order of the realms in your authentication flow.
+We recommend putting Github _after_ the built-in realms.

 #### 2. Group / Roles Mapping
 When logged in through Github, all organizations and teams the user is a member of will be mapped into roles like so:

 _organization name/team name_ e.g. `dummy-org/developers`

 You need to manually create these roles in _Administration > Security > Roles_ in order to assign them the desired priviliges.
+Note that anybody is allowed to login (authenticate) with a valid Github Token from your Github instance, but he/she won't have any priviledges assigned with their teams (authorization).

 ## Usage